Last updated on December 30th, 2023 at 02:54 pm

 - Focusrite offers a 2-year manufacturer’s warranty

-The Focusrite Scarlet 2i2 2nd Gen is an good option (Link to Amazon), both for beginners and experienced musicians who need a reliable and affordable Audio Interface for Home Recording.
+The Focusrite Scarlet 2i2 3rd Gen is an good option for both beginners and experienced musicians who need a reliable and affordable Audio Interface for Home Recording.

 This one is definitely better than the Behringer Interface, but it does cost a bit more…

 Even though it doesn’t have the MIDI I/O.

 The Behringer U-Phoria UMC204HD has MIDI I/O as well as the Mono/Stereo switch which the Focusrite Scarlett 2i2 doesn’t provide.

 However, when it comes to the overall recording quality, the Scarlett 2i2 has the UMC204HD beat.

 If none of these tickle your fancy, may I recommend you read this article I wrote about the best Audio Interfaces Under $300?